 RISC-V Summit 2020 - virtual booth, keynote session and talks

-Topics: Open ISA, Open tooling, Open hardware
+Topics: Open ISA, Open source tools, Open hardware

 The virtual RISC-V Summit is approaching fast, promising to put a spotlight on a range of interesting, real-life use cases and implementations of the groundbreaking open source processor architecture, with a number of informative talks to be given by thought leaders who will be sharing their ideas, goals and achievements within the area of RISC-V system design and tooling.
 Antmicro’s activity in this space hasn’t slowed down this year, and, as a Strategic Founding Member of RISC-V International, we will feature prominently at the event, showcasing a diverse range of RISC-V-related services, participatng in a keynote session including our partners and RISC-V International members, and giving talks describing our efforts aimed at improving the RISC-V tooling ecosystem.